rajdeep-314/frosted-fractals/sierpinski-tree/README.md

 - `sierpinski-tree-4k.png`: The main 4K image that I'm submitting, generated using `sv-main.py`

 - `utils.py`:
     A Python module with some useful "utility" functions, among some frequently used constants.
-This module is used by every other `.py` file
+This module is used by every other `.py` file.

 - `anarchy.py`:
     Contains functions that use chaos game to generate points for fractals.
-These functions are chaos generators, hence the module's name
+These functions are chaos generators, hence the module's name.

 - `main.py`:
     The main Python file.
 Running it should open a window of near-HD resolution.
 The image should be rendered in under 10 seconds.

 - `sv-main.py`:
     The main Python file for saving a 4K image.
-Rendering this image will take a considerable amount of time and the image will be saved in the current working directory
+Rendering this image will take a considerable amount of time and the image will be saved in the current working directory.

 - `individuals`:
-    Contains images of the individual fractals used, not meant as submissions but as a showcase of these beauties in their complete glory, unrestricted by the lack of resolution in main image.
+    Contains images of the individual fractals used, not meant as submissions but as a showcase of these beauties in their complete glory, unrestricted by the lack of resolution in the main image.
 The code used for generating these images is in the `code` sub-directory.

-## The Main Image
+## The main image

-![The Sierpinski Tree (4K)](sierpinski-tree-4k.png) *The Sierpinski Tree (4K)*
+![The Sierpinski Tree (4K)](sierpinski-tree-4k.png)
+<p align="center">The Sierpinski Tree (4K)</p> <br>

-## Individual Images
+## Individual images

 ![Sierpinski Carpet](individuals/sierpinski-carpet.png)
-*Sierpinski Carpet*
+<p align="center">Sierpinski Carpet</p> <br>

 ![Sierpinski Triangle](individuals/sierpinski-triangle.png)
-*Sierpinski Triangle*
+<p align="center">Sierpinski Triangle</p> <br>

 ![Vicsek Fractal](individuals/vicsek-fractal.png)
-*Vicsek Fractal*
+<p align="center">Vicsek Fractal</p> <br>